nitsvutt/learning-kubernetes/README.md

 - Options:
     - `-o wide` to see more information.
     - `-o yaml` to get the description file.
-    - `--field-selector=''` to get objects matching with the specified selector.
+    - `--field-selector key:value` to get which matching specified selectors.